 - muscle and joint aches

-According to Johns Hopkins Medicine, PAN affects the nervous systems of up to 70 percent of patients.
-Without medical treatment, PAN can cause seizures and neurological issues, including reduced alertness and cognitive dysfunction, after two to three years (Johns Hopkins Medicine).
+According to Johns Hopkins, PAN affects the nervous systems of up to 70 percent of people.
+Without medical treatment, PAN can cause seizures and neurological issues, including reduced alertness and cognitive dysfunction, after two to three years.

 Skin lesions are also very common.
 PAN most often affects the skin on the legs, and the sores can be painful.

-PAN is a complicated disease that requires multiple tests before a proper diagnosis can be made.
+PAN is a complicated disease that requires multiple tests before your doctor can make a proper diagnosis.
 Your doctor will likely order a complete blood count to measure the number of red and white blood cells you have.

 You may also undergo:

-- tissue biopsies: a small sample of an affected artery is taken for laboratory examination
+- a tissue biopsy, which involve taking a small sample of an affected artery for laboratory examination

-- erythrocyte sedimentation rate (ESR) test to measure inflammation
+- an erythrocyte sedimentation rate (ESR) test to measure inflammation

 Once these tests are complete, your doctor will formulate a diagnosis and treatment plan.

-In some cases, abdominal pain and gastrointestinal side effects are mistaken for inflammatory bowel disease.
-For this reason, it is important to report any long-term gastrointestinal effects to your doctor right away.
+In some cases, doctors may mistake abdominal pain and gastrointestinal side effects for inflammatory bowel disease.
+For this reason, it’s important to report any long-term gastrointestinal effects to your doctor right away.

-PAN is most commonly treated with a combination of prescription drugs, including:
+The most common treatment for PAN is a combination of prescription drugs, including: